 Considering employees’ needs first is the best way to meet their learning expectations.

-The enterprise learning culture is shifting.
+The corporate learning culture is shifting.
 As employees become increasingly connected to each other and company information through today’s technology, they have reset their expectations around when, where, and how they learn.

 With the modern workplace environment evolving to include more and more field workers, remote workers, and jet-setters, training must be accessible whenever and wherever employees need it.
 When investing in their workplace learning experience, and to get the most ROI out of this initiative, it’s critical to consider their needs first instead of the company’s.

 “Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn.” – Ben Franklin